ikstream/dalec/Readme.md

 Dalec is a **Da**ta Co**lec**tion tool for Linux based systems.<br>

+It aims to exterminate known hurdles for developers to collect user data from devices while keeping the privacy intact.

 The collected data is securely transmitted to a collection server using the hierarchical structure of the Domain Name System (DNS)